theturboturnip/turnip_text/notes/syntax.md

 Code ends when N minus characters `-`, followed by a square bracket close `]`, are encountered.
 The minuses can be used to disambiguate between a `]` for Python (e.g. closing a list) and the end of the code.
 Text between the open and close (ignoring the minuses, but including newlines and *all whitespace and indentation*) is then captured and evaluated as Python code.
+All newlines are converted to `\n` before evaluating.
 The open and close tokens are colloquially referred to as "eval-brackets".

 For flexibility, the code can be evaluated in one of three ways:
 - First, the code is stripped of whitespace on both ends and compiled as a single Python expression.
+    - Expressions e.g. `[1+2]`, `[x]` resolve to a value.
-    - If this succeeds, the expression is evaluated and the resulting object is emitted into the document.
+    - If this succeeds, the expression is evaluated with the globals passed to `parse_file_native`.
 - If that throws a SyntaxError, the code is stripped of whitespace on both ends and compiled as a sequence of Python statements.
+    - Statements e.g. `[x = 5]` mutate state but do not resolve to a value.
     - This allows multiline statements, function declarations etc. to be executed inside eval-brackets.
-    - If this succeeds, the statements are executed and `None` is emitted into the document.
+    - If this succeeds, the statements are executed with the globals passed to `parse_file_native`, and `None` is evaluated.
-- TODO if that throws a SyntaxError, the code is *not* stripped of whitespace and instead surrounded in an `if True:\n` block before being compiled as a sequence of Python statements.
+- If that throws a SyntaxError, the code is *not* stripped of whitespace and instead surrounded in an `if True:\n` block before being compiled as a sequence of Python statements.
     - This is intended to allow consistently-indented Python code inside eval-brackets.
         - It may allow inconsistently-indented Python code inside eval-brackets, such as code which begins indented and on later lines is unindented.
+You shouldn't do this, and it may break with later versions.
-    - If this succeeds, the statements are executed and `None` is emitted into the document.
+    - If this succeeds, the statements are executed with the globals passed to `parse_file_native`, and `None` is evaluated.
     - If this fails, the compile error is thrown into the enclosing Python context TODO with the source code attached.

+Once the object has been evaluated, there are two possibilities:
+- If the eval-bracket is directly followed by a scope-open, the scope is processed, evaluated into a Python object, and a method is called on the eval-bracket object with the scope-object.
+The return value of that function is emitted into the document.
+- Otherwise, the eval-bracket object is emitted into the document.

 ### A note on the choice of disambiguation character